ilas2025/ilas2025.github.io/content/taiwan/travel.md

 * From the Hamasen Station to the NSYSU (around 15 minutes via the **Sizihwan Tunnel**)
   * Take the Exit 1 of Hamasen (O1) station for NSYSU
   * You may choose either to walk or to ride a YouBike (Details will be elaborated in the next section) to the university
+  * You may choose either to walk or to ride a YouBike (Details will be elaborated in the next section) to the university
   * Go straight in the same direction as the escalator, then take the Sizihwan Tunnel
   * &#10071; On the road, you shall pass several convenience stores and an elementary school.
 If you’re lost, please consult Maps in your phone
   * The NSYSU is on the other side of the tunnel.